INSPIRE: Intensity and spatial information-based deformable image registration: Performance Analysis

 \subsection{Synthetic Evaluation on Retinal Images}

-Thin structures, such as vessel networks appearing in many medical image registration tasks, present a challenge for registration methods.
-To assess the performance of the proposed method on images containing thin structures with varying degrees of thickness and contrast, we construct a synthetic evaluation task requiring deformable image registration.
-Available annotated ground-truth masks of vessel networks, delineated by experts, enable quantitative comparison based on the degree of mask overlap after registration.
+Thin structures, such as vessel networks appearing in medical images, present a challenge for registration methods.
+To assess the performance of the proposed method on deformable registration of images containing thin structures with varying thickness and contrast, we construct a synthetic evaluation task, using real medical (retinal) images.
+Available annotated ground-truth masks of the vessel networks enable quantitative performance assessment based on comparison of the degree of mask overlap after registration.

 Most existing deformable registration methods rely on similarity measures that are based on differences in intensity of overlapping points.
-Such similarity measures are potentially ill-suited for thin structures, where large transformations are typically managed by use of Gaussian pyramids with a high degree of smoothing, a strategy that risks erasing the structures of interest.
-INSPIRE, on the other hand, can deal with large transformations without much smoothing (smoothing may remain a beneficial tool to reduce the impact of noise).
+Such similarity measures are potentially ill-suited for thin structures, where large transformations are typically handled by use of Gaussian pyramids with a high degree of smoothing, a strategy that risks erasing the structures of interest.
+INSPIRE, on the other hand, can deal with large transformations without much smoothing.